nkorsakov-tw/qa.md/test-plan.md

 ### Modifiers

 - Click 'Add new modifier'.
-- Set various option categories.
-Trace the changes in how it is displayed.
+- Set various option categories and observe how they are displayed.
-- Add items
+- Add items:
-    + Add article: choose several articles and then check their availability in the POS.
+    + Add article: Select multiple articles and then verify their availability in the POS.
-    + Add text item: enter the text and then check its availability in the POS.
+    + Add text item: Input text and then verify its availability in the POS.
-- Assign to articles and verify in the POS.
+- Assign to articles and confirm in the POS.
-- Assign to departments and verify in the POS.
+- Assign to departments and confirm in the POS.
-- Try various types of modifiers (Optional and Mandatory).
-Check that they are applied in accordance with its essense.
+- Experiment with various types of modifiers (Optional and Mandatory).
+Ensure they are applied correctly.
-- Try to delet an existing modifier.
+- Attempt to delete an existing modifier.
-- Try to modify an existing modifier.
+- Attempt to modify an existing modifier.
-- Try to duplicate an existing modifier.
+- Attempt to duplicate an existing modifier.
-- Check the columns.
+- Examine the columns.

 ### Menus

 - Click 'Add New Menu'.
-- When assigning to a department, make sure all departments are listed.
+- Assign to a department, ensuring all departments are listed.
 - Verify that the menu is automatically assigned to current spaces.
-- Assign to a preparation printer.
-If you have a printer to issue a ticket, test it in the POS.
+- Assign to a preparation printer and test in the POS if possible.
 - Click 'New Item Group'.
-- Select a course, then verify that the menu item is correctly assigned to it and functions as expected when you click the 'Fire Next Course' button.
+- Select a course and confirm that the menu item is correctly assigned and functions as expected when clicking 'Fire Next Course'.
-- Check the 'Allow to Skip' checkbox, then verify its functionality in the POS.
+- Check 'Allow to Skip' and confirm its functionality in the POS.
 - Add articles.
 - Add additional item groups and verify their display in the POS.
-- Try to delet an existing menu.
+- Attempt to delete an existing menu.
-- Try to modify an existing menu.
+- Attempt to modify an existing menu.
-- Try to duplicate an existing menu.
+- Attempt to duplicate an existing menu.
-- Check the columns.
+- Examine the columns.

-### Combi deal
+### Combi Deal

 - Click 'Add new combi deal'.
-- Assign new combi deal to department, make sure all departments are presented here.
+- Assign to a department, ensuring all departments are listed.
-- Tick the checkbox 'Suggest missing articles...' and ensure that the prompts with combi deal suggestions appear accordingly.
+- Tick 'Suggest missing articles...' and verify that combi deal suggestions appear in the POS.
-- Further, leave this checkbox unticked and verify in the POS that waiters do not receive any prompts.
+- Untick this checkbox and verify that no prompts appear in the POS.
 - Verify that the combi deal is automatically assigned to current spaces.
-- Assign to a preparation printer.
-If you have a printer to issue a ticket, test it in the POS.
+- Assign to a preparation printer and test in the POS if possible.
-- Add items.
-- Assign articles.
+- Add items and assign articles.
-- Set POS Display sequence and then check it in the POS.
+- Set POS Display sequence and verify in the POS.
-- Try to delet an existing menu.
+- Attempt to delete an existing menu.
-- Try to modify an existing menu.
+- Attempt to modify an existing menu.
-- Try to duplicate an existing menu.
+- Attempt to duplicate an existing menu.
-- Check the columns.
+- Examine the columns.

 ### Courses

 - Click 'Add new course'.
-- Change the course number to enhance that new course can be assigned to non-occupied by other courses number.
+- Change the course number to ensure it can be assigned a unique number.
-- Tick and untick the checkbox 'Changeable' and then verify how it works in the POS.
+- Toggle 'Changeable' on and off, then confirm its functionality in the POS.
-- Pick colour for new course.
-Check this colour in the POS.
+- Choose a color for the new course and verify it in the POS.
-- Try to delet an existing course.
+- Attempt to delete an existing course.
-- Try to modify an existing course.
+- Attempt to modify an existing course.
-- Try to duplicate an existing course.
+- Attempt to duplicate an existing course.
-- Check the columns.
+- Examine the columns.

 ### Categories

 - Click 'Add new category'.
-- Make sure that you are able to preserve a new category.
+- Ensure you can save the new category.
-- Try to delet an existing category.
+- Attempt to delete an existing category.
-- Try to modify an existing category.
+- Attempt to modify an existing category.
-- Try to duplicate an existing category.
+- Attempt to duplicate an existing category.
-- Check the columns.
+- Examine the columns.

 ### Groups

 - Click 'Add new group'.
-- Make sure appropriate categories are displayed in the selector.
+- Ensure relevant categories appear in the selector.
-- Select VAT level.
-Then check in the POS that items from this group will be sold with correct VAT level that was indicated in the group section.
+- Select a VAT level and verify in the POS that items from this group are sold at the indicated VAT level.
-- Add secondary VAT.
-It should be available in the spaces which support secondary VAT.
-The check it in the POS.
+- Add secondary VAT and verify its availability in spaces that support it, then confirm in the POS.
-- Check the columns, each column should display the concerning values such as VAT, secondary VAT, and category.
+- Examine each column for relevant values such as VAT, secondary VAT, and category.
-- When you have previously set up a secondary VAT, click on the 'Hide secondary VAT' to ensure that the reverse can be performed.
+- If secondary VAT has been set, click 'Hide secondary VAT' to ensure it can be removed.
-- Try to delete an existing group.
+- Attempt to delete an existing group.
-- Try to modify an existing group.
+- Attempt to modify an existing group.
-- Try to duplicate an existing group.
+- Attempt to duplicate an existing group.

 ### Reports